Join us for Free Youth & Family Programming at the Festival

 *Location may be adjusted due to weather

-Our Youth & Family Programming will kick off with a special live bird presentation from The Bird Rescue Center of Sonoma County.
+Our event will kick off with a special live bird ambassador presentation from The Bird Rescue Center of Sonoma County.
 Docents will bring two Live Bird Ambassadors — (a resident owl and hawk, whose permanent disabilities have made them non-releasable).
 This is a rare and memorable opportunity to see these wild birds up-close, and learn about our native bird species, their fascinating adaptations and the essential roles they play in our local ecosystems.
 The Bird Rescue Center of Sonoma County is a rehabilitation center for wild native birds.
 Their mission is to assist in the rescue, treatment and release of injured, orphaned or ill birds in the northern San Francisco Bay Area, and to educate the public regarding their ecological importance.
 Children must be accompanied by an adult.
+Please help us keep the birds calm, take a seat, and listen with your owl ears!

 Check out Bird Books & Backpacks at the Point Reyes Library or at our event!